mP1/j2cl-maven-plugin/Readme.md

 - Maven coordinates may have a wildcard in the version.

-Archives with the following conditions will automatically marked as equivalent to adding a `classpath-required` entry.
+Archives with the following conditions will be automatically marked as equivalent to adding a `classpath-required` entry.

 - Annotation processors.
 - JRE classes (including bootstrap).